Shared Ownership Mortgage Calculator

 Get Started with an expert broker to find out exactly how much you could borrow.

-Although most mortgage providers will cap their lending at 4-4.5 times your income, with the help of the whole-of-market shared ownership brokers we work with, it may be possible to find a specialist lender who would be willing to stretch to x5 or x6, as long as you tick all (or at least most) of the other boxes on their eligibility checklist.
+Although most mortgage providers will cap their lending at 4-4.5 times your income, with the help of the shared ownership brokers we work with, it may be possible to find a specialist lender who would be willing to stretch to 5 times or 6 times, as long as you tick all (or at least most) of the other boxes on their eligibility checklist.

 Keep in mind: The above table only provides a rough idea of the amount you could potentially borrow, but it’s also important to factor in how much you will be paying in rent on the share of the property you do not own.
 Read on for more information…